Progress Monitoring and Curriculum-Based Measurement

 CBM functions differently at each tier of the MTSS framework, and the frequency of measurement reflects the intensity of support provided.

 At Tier 1, all students are screened three times per year (autumn, winter, spring) using the same CBM measure.
-This is benchmark assessment, not progress monitoring in the strict sense, but it serves the same measurement function: it tells you which students are below benchmark and need closer attention.
+This is benchmark assessment, not progress monitoring in the strict sense.
+However, it serves the same measurement function by showing which students are below benchmark and need closer attention.

 The cut-point for identifying risk typically falls at the 25th percentile for the grade-level benchmark.
 Students below this threshold are candidates for Tier 2 support.
 Students between the 25th and 40th percentiles may need closer monitoring before a formal intervention assignment.

 Students receiving Tier 2 intervention should be monitored every two weeks.
-Fourteen days is enough time to collect two to three data points and see an emerging pattern, but not so long that a student spending six weeks in an ineffective intervention before anyone notices.
+Fourteen days gives enough time to collect two to three data points and see a pattern.
+This prevents students from spending six weeks in an ineffective intervention before anyone notices.
 After approximately eight to ten data points (roughly four to five weeks of biweekly monitoring), apply the four-point decision rule.

 If a Tier 2 student is responding well (trendline meeting or exceeding the aimline), they may be stepped down to Tier 1 with continued benchmark screening.
 If they are not responding, the decision moves to either intensifying the Tier 2 intervention or escalating to Tier 3.